k-chuang/data-science-competitions/README.md

 - No null values
 - No redundant rows
 - However, duplicate values in the `Abstract` feature
-    - Classified as different classes
+    - Same abstracts are classified as different classes
     - Around 6140 rows are duplicated
     - This could either mean that **certain abstracts belong to multiple classes** OR **mislabeled data**
-        - I think this is a **Multi-Label problem** and not due to duplicate data, since many diseases/conditions can belong in multiple categories.
+        - This maybe a **Multi-Label problem** and not due to duplicate data, since many diseases/conditions can belong in multiple categories.
           - Many text classification problems are multi label, such as categorizing articles online, different scenes in a picture, etc.

-- **My initial guess of classes:**
+- Using data visualizations & tf-idf scores (see [EDA notebook](https://github.com/k-chuang/medical-text-classification/blob/master/notebooks/exploratory-data-analysis.ipynb) for more details), my initial estimate is that the labels are:
   - 1 : neoplasms
     - a new and abnormal growth of tissue in some part of the body, especially as a characteristic of cancer.
     - e.g. cancer, skin moles, Uterine fibroids
   - 2 : digestive system diseases
-    - The digestive system is a group of organs working together to convert food into energy and basic nutrients to feed the entire body.
+    - the digestive system is a group of organs working together to convert food into energy and basic nutrients to feed the entire body.
     - e.g. acid reflux, Bowel Control Problems, Appendicitis.
   - 3 : nervous system diseases
     - the network of nerve cells and fibers that transmits nerve impulses between parts of the body.